-- ianjarvis2000
+ianjarvis2000

 I WOULDN'T BE SEEN DEAD WEARING THAT.

-He noticed another young kid sitting on the porch looking sad, he befriended him and they played together every day for a couple of weeks.
-This enigmatic kid, Sam, was pale with dark patches around the eyes, he couldn’t touch offered objects like footballs and chewing gum, and after several visits Billy discovered what every viewer (apart from morons) had guessed from the start.
-Yes, Sam was a ghost.
+Noticing how there was always another young kid sitting on the porch, staring and looking sad, Billy befriended him and the two played together every day for a couple of weeks.
+This enigmatic kid, named Sam, was very pale with dark patches around the eyes (which looked like actor's make-up), he couldn’t touch offered objects, such as footballs and chewing gum, and after several visits Billy was shocked to discover what every viewer (apart from absolute morons) had guessed from the very start.

-But the weirdest thing about all this was the ghost’s clothing.
 When Billy first met the spirit kid, he didn’t sense anything was wrong.
-According to the psychic, Sam had died many years before, yet he wore the current fashion of that year and, apart from his pallid complexion, he didn’t look out of place.
-Years later, the grown-up dead Sam had changed into adult clothes which, again, were of the current times.
-This was, presumably, after several changes into gradually larger clothes over the intervening years to accommodate his ghost body as it grew.
-He now also sported a hipster beard, which proves that not only are ghosts fashionable, they also grow hair and need to shave.
+According to the psychic, Sam had died many years before, yet he wore the current fashion, with jeans and trainers of that year, and apart from his pallid complexion, he didn’t look in any way out of place.
+Years later, the grown-up dead Sam had changed into adult clothes which, again, were of the current time.
+This was, presumably, after several changes into gradually larger clothes over the intervening years to accommodate his ghost body as it grew in size.
+He now also sported a hipster beard, which proves that not only are ghosts fashionable, they also grow hair in the spirit world and need to shave.

 For some reason, the 'psychic expert' didn’t cover this.